algorithmiaio/dev-center/_pages/model-deployment/scikit.md

 This guide is designed as an introduction to deploying a scikit-learn model and publishing an algorithm even if you’ve never used Algorithmia before.

+Note: this guide uses the web UI to create and deploy your Algorithm.
+If you prefer a code-only approach to deployment, review [Algorithm Management API]({{site.baseurl}}/algorithm-development/algorithm-management-api) after reading this guide.
+{: .notice-info}

 ## Table of Contents
 * [Prerequisites](#prerequisites)
   * [Save your Pre-Trained Model](#save-your-pre-trained-model)